Just the Way You Are (Bruno Mars song): Development and synopsis

 The corresponding music video was directed by Ethan Lander, shot in September 2010 in the downtown of Los Angeles and released on September 8, 2010.
 Cameron Duddy was able to shoot the behind-the-scenes footage in exchange for his jean jacket, which Mars used during the music video.
 The video features Peruvian-Australian actress Nathalie Kelley.
 Lander considers Bruno Mars a star.
 He adds "The charisma that he has, you can't teach."
 Finishing with "singer even manages to be suave in his mugshot, which is no small feat!"
 He sees the video as a collaboration, the video director came up with the vision and Mars added his vision and so on.
-The video is a mixture of live-action and stopped animation and through the animation, Bruno shows his girlfriend how beautiful she is.
+The video is a mixture of live-action and stop-motion animation and through the animation, Bruno shows his girlfriend how beautiful she is.
 He takes a cassette tape and starts creating images out of the tape and they start to get a life of their own.

 The video begins with Kelley listening to "Just the Way You Are" on her Walkman as Mars walks in.
 Mars stops the tape player, removes the cassette tape, and begins singing his song.
 As the instrumental portion of the song begins, Mars pulls the media out of the cassette tape and arranges the media into letters forming his name followed by the song title.
 As the song continues, he forms a picture of a drum, again on the table, using the tape media.
 Additional images of similar construction follow throughout the video including a portrait of Mars as well as one of Kelley blinking her eyes and smiling as Mars continues singing.
 Most of the images shown are animated, including a bell which Mars rings with his fingers in synchronization with the chimes near the end of the song.
 Lastly, Mars finishes the song while singing and playing an upright piano while Kelley watches and smiles.
 The video was inspired by the artwork of Erika Iris Simmons.

 Reception

 At the 2011 MTV Video Music Aid Japan the music video won Best Male Video.
 In the same year, the video won Favorite International Video at the Myx Music Awards and received three nominations at the MuchMusic Video Awards, International Video of the Year – Artist, Most Watched Video of the Year and UR Fave International Video.
 It received the award for Popular International Music Video at the Channel [V] Thailand Music Video Awards.
-As of March 2021, the music video has received over 1.5 billion views on YouTube.
+As of February 2024, the music video has received over 1.9 billion views on YouTube.